Hamiltonian torus actions and the unimodality of odd Betti numbers: Introduction

-The second main result of the article is as follows, it is proved in Theorem \ref{eightmain}. \begin{mainthm} Let $(M,\omega)$ be a closed, connected symplectic $8$-manifold with a non-trivial Hamiltonian $S^1$-action, such that each non-zero weight along $M_{\min}$ and $M_{\max}$ has modulus greater than $1$.
-Then $b_{1}(M) \leq b_{3}(M)$. \end{mainthm} Using Lemma \ref{fourmin} and \cite[Theorem 9.10]{LP1}, we reduce the proof to the situation where $\dim(M_{\min}) = \dim(M_{\max}) = 2$ and there are $3$, $4$-dimensional isotropy manifolds containing $M_{\min}$.
+The second main result of the article is as follows, it is proved in Theorem \ref{eightmain}. \begin{mainthm} Let $(M,\omega)$ be a closed, connected, symplectic $8$-manifold with an effective Hamiltonian $S^1$-action, such that each non-zero weight along $M_{\min}$ and $M_{\max}$ has modulus greater than $1$.
+Then $b_{1}(M) \leq b_{3}(M)$. \end{mainthm} Using Lemma \ref{fourmin} and Theorem \ref{sixfixed}, we reduce the proof to the situation where $\dim(M_{\min}) = \dim(M_{\max}) = 2$ and there are $3$, $4$-dimensional isotropy manifolds containing $M_{\min}$.
 Moreover, since the maximum of each of these isotropy $4$-manifolds is a surface with genus equal to that of $M_{\min}$, it must hold that all three of these isotropy $4$-manifolds contain $M_{\max}$.
 Then, \cite[Lemma 2.6]{T} implies various congruences between the weights at $M_{\min}$ and $M_{\max}$.
-We show using arithmetic arguments in Proposition \ref{numberprop} that such a system of congruences cannot hold.
+We show using arithmetic arguments in Lemma \ref{numberprop} that such a system of congruences cannot hold.

 The final main result of the article is as follows, it is proved in Theorem \ref{tenmain}.